genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/07_encryption.md

 You must type the server name in response to keytool’s first prompt, in which it asks for first and last names.

-When you run the example applications, the host (server name) specified in the keystore must match the host identified in the javaee.server.name property specified in the file tut-install/examples/bp-project/build.properties.
+When you run the example applications, the host (server name) specified in the keystore must match the host identified in the javaee.server.name property specified in the file **build.properties**.